andrwsalcdo/c-sharp-intro/README.md

 - `string.Format("Phone Number: {0:(###) ###-####}", 1234567890);` --> (123) 456-7890

 StringBuilder class provides a more memory friendly way to work with strings.

+Static and Instance members of a Class.
+They are oil & water.
+Can't mix the two.